Elevenlabs AudioNative Player

 setting.

-Using the “Observation” setting does not limit our campaign reach or ad group.
+The „Observation” setting does not limit our campaign reach or ad group.
 It does not change the audiences or display locations of the ads.
-With this option, we can monitor the effectiveness of our ads, referring to the audience groups or destinations we choose.
+With this option, we can monitor the effectiveness of our ads by referring to the audience groups or destinations we choose.

 Then, based on the collected data, we can take further actions in the campaign, such as changing the rate adjustment for one particular group.
 We can also create new ad groups with targeting criteria set based on observations.